hejianxian/vue-list/README.md

 # vue-list

-> An infinite load more list component.
+> A solution to build an infinite load more list component.

 ## Build Setup